 What is gumbo exactly?
 "Cajun gumbo is generally based on a dark roux and is made with shellfish or chicken," says Chef Cedric Harden of River Roast in Chicago.
 "Sausage or ham is often added to gumbos of either variety."
 A third, lesser-known variety, the gumbo z'herbes, is essentially a gumbo of slow-cooked greens, he says.

-While it may sound simple, there are a few mistakes you could be making when cooking gumbo, which might impact the consistency and flavors of the dish.
-Here's what to watch out for:
+While it may seem fairly straightforward, there are a few mistakes you could be making when cooking gumbo, which might impact the consistency and outcome of the dish.
+Read more about how to thicken gumbo and how to best develop flavor.
+Plus here are the top things to watch out for:

 1. Undercooking the Roux

 In order to develop a deep roasted flavor in your gumbo, you should cook your roux — being careful not to burn — until it is a deep dark brown color.

 "Roux needs to be cooked low and slow to bring out the nutty flavor and rich dark color without burning it," says Chef Dickensauge of Houndstooth Saloon in Chicago.

 Constantly stir the roux until it develops a light brown, peanut butter color.
 Continue cooking, while stirring continuously, until it develops the color of dark coffee.
 This can take up to 45 minutes to an hour, but it will be worth the wait.